-- Promote road safety for vehicles, pedestrians and cyclists through the provision of traffic calming measures within and between the villages of Kilmacow Upper and Lower. - Provide road improvements at St Senan's boys school to improve functioning and safety of the existing set down area.
+- Produce a traffic management plan for the village. - Provide road improvements at St Senan's boys school to improve functioning and safety of the existing set down area.

 The local county road network in Kilmacow on which the villages have developed historically, are substandard in alignment and in a poor state of repair and there are often speeding cars around sensitive areas, for example, outside schools.
 This raises many safety concerns for both car users and pedestrians and needs to be addressed in the Local Area Plan.